-Over time the material within the disk is progressively enriched as subsequent SNe increase the mean metallicity of the gas.
-At the same time SNe drive turbulent mixing which causes the metals to spread from their localized injections sites.
-In general, models with fewer SNe take longer to arrive at the same mean metallicity and as such their products are given more time to migrate throughout the disk.
+Over time, the material within the disk is progressively enriched as subsequent SNe increase the mean metallicity of the gas.
+At the same time, SNe drive turbulent mixing, which causes the metals to spread from their localized injections sites.
+In general, models with fewer SNe take longer to arrive at the same mean metallicity.
+As such, their products are given more time to migrate throughout the disk.
 This implies that galactic disks with lower SFRs show more homogeneity at a comparable average abundance.
-This can be seen in the evolution of the mean [Fe/H] abundance, $\langle [\text{Fe}/\text{H}] \rangle$, shown in Figure \ref{fig:time_evolution}.
+This can be seen in the evolution of $\langle [\text{Fe}/\text{H}] \rangle$ shown in Figure~\ref{fig:time_evolution}.

-$\left[\text{Fe} / \text{H}\right]$ is often used, for convenience, as a rough proxy for age when thinking about the assembly of metal poor stars \citep[e.g.][]{Cayrel2004,Frebel2010}.
-This relation is shown in Figure \ref{fig:time_evolution} and is, as expected, non-linear, thus a given galaxy disk patch spends significantly longer time at higher abundance values than at lower ones.
-This relationship is useful to keep in mind as we study the scatter in [Mg/H] of the gas at a given average [Fe/H] abundance and compare it with that derived from stellar spectroscopic observations.
+[Fe/H] is often used, for convenience, as a rough proxy for age when thinking about the assembly of metal poor stars \citep[e.g.,][]{Cayrel2004,Frebel2010}.
+This relation is shown in Figure~\ref{fig:time_evolution} and is, as expected, non-linear.
+Thus, a given galaxy disk patch spends significantly longer time at higher abundance values than at lower ones.
+This relationship is useful to keep in mind as we study the scatter in [Fe/H] of the gas at a given $\langle [ \mathrm{Fe} / \mathrm{H} ] \rangle $.